“I’ve learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel.”

 The subject of determining how many emotions there are was started in the 4th century B.C. by the philosopher Aristotle.
-Then later by Charles Darwin.
+Then later, Charles Darwin.
 Most recently, psychologists have concluded that there are anywhere from four to eight basic emotions.

 In 1978 Dr. Paul Ekman, with the help of W. Friesen, developed the first and only comprehensive tool for objectively measuring facial movement – the Facial Action Coding System (FACS).
 Since then, there have been over 70 other studies confirming the same set of results of seven universal facial expressions of emotions – anger, contempt, disgust, fear, joy, sadness, and surprise.

 Kendra Cherry, the author of Everything Psychology Book, said, “The basic emotions, however many there are, serve as the foundation for all the more complex and subtle emotions that make up the human experience.”
 There is some compelling evidence that shows consumers use emotions rather than information to evaluate brands.
-Emotions also create more profound and more visceral impressions that have an impact on long-term memory.
+Emotions also create more profound and visceral impressions that impact long-term memory.